BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/BG3-Mod-Types-and-how-to-install-them.md

 - load order
 - compatibility between mods

-It also doesn't hurt to read sticky posts in the comments and to have a quick glance at the most recent entries.
+It also never hurts to read sticky posts in the comments and to have a quick glance at the most recent entries.

 ### Disable auto-updating your game
 - Steam: go to Library - Baldur’s Gate 3 - right click Properties - Updates - select *Only update this game when i launch it*